 However, it’s best to consult with a doctor or dietitian for personalized recommendations on how much vitamin D you should take, depending on your needs.

 Although it is possible to take too much vitamin D, toxicity is rare, even above the safe upper limit of 4,000 IU.
 That said, it’s best to talk to a doctor or dietitian for personalized dosing recommendations.

 Getting enough vitamin D from sunlight and foods is necessary for optimal health.

 It helps maintain healthy bones, aids your immune system, and may reduce the risk of many harmful diseases.
 Yet despite its importance, many people don’t get enough vitamin D.

 In addition, older people, people with darker skin, those who live farther away from the equator, and people who can’t absorb fat properly have higher dietary vitamin D needs.

 The current recommendations suggest consuming 400–800 IU (10–20 mcg) of vitamin D per day.

 However, people who need more vitamin D can safely consume 1,000–4,000 IU (25–100 mcg) daily.
-Consuming more than this is not advised, as it is not linked to any extra health benefits.
+Consuming more than this is not advised unless prescribed by a healthcare professional.